 If you have special wide-format printing needs, HP latex printers are known for being dependable and relatively easy to maintain.
 HP’s latex inks are also completely odorless, non-flammable, and contain roughly 70% water.

-And if you’re wondering whether or not we have strategic partnerships with both of these manufacturers, the answer is yes!
+And if you’re wondering whether or not we have strategic partnerships with these manufacturers, the answer is yes!

 What Will Your Provider Bring to the Table?